m-a-x-s-e-e-l-i-g/pkfr-nl/README.md

 - 🧭 Tools: Gym Finder, Spot Map Finder and other small utilities.
 - 🔗 Community Links: WhatsApp groups, Instagram, playlists and partner sites.
 - 📨 User Contributions: Forms connected to Telegram for easy community input.
+- 🍿 JUMPFLIX: A collection of documentaries and playlists related to parkour and freerunning.

 ## Quick start — developer 🔧